opprud/arduinolifx/README.md

 And also the RGBMood library by Harold Waterkeyn, which was modified slightly to support powering down the LED

-Ported over to Spark by @kennethlimcp, @pkourany and @m-mcgowan on 07 September 2014
+Ported over to Spark by @kennethlimcp, @pkourany, @m-mcgowan, @Hootie81 and @lightx on 09 September 2014